Long Cove Highlights

 Does Long Cove offer housekeeping and homeowner services?

 Long Cove offers housekeeping (and more) through our friends at Prep My Lakehouse and RogerThat.
 Their thoughtful services extend way beyond standard cleaning though.
 Need someone to stock your refrigerator, take care of laundry, fix a leak, freeze-proof a spigot, de-cobweb your porch, or even prep a meal?
 Relax, our and housekeeping and homeowner services will take care of all your needs.

 What type of security is offered at Long Cove?

 Long Cove is a secure, gated community with electronic access for homeowners.
 As part of our Homeowner Services, we check on homes by request and in times of inclement weather.

 How do I set up a personal tour?

 We always start by listening.
 After we get a sense of what your interests are, we’ll customize your visit here.
 Weather permitting, we’ll begin with a shoreline tour by boat, so you can enjoy the lakeside view first.
-Setting up your personal tour?
-Easy, just get in touch with the team at 214-220-4924 or email@example.com.
+Want to set up your personal tour?
+Easy, just talk to the team: 214-220-4924 or firstname.lastname@example.org.

 Updated March 2023